paladp/cs203-S2019-assessment/assessment.md

   * E = Everything is exceedingly well organized, with no excess or lack of files, folders, branches, forks, etc.
 * Mitigating software risk
-  * N = No procedure is followed, the master branch is broken, or files are corrupted
+  * N = No risk identified, and high potential impact of risk
   * I = The engineer avoids causing damage to the work of others, but may not produce any safely compatible source code
-  * A = Major issues are avoided and a few small complications may occur, none that ruin the flow of work for the team
+  * A = Major issues are avoided and a few small complications may occur, but there is not a high impact of risk
-  * G = Almost no problems occur while working with code or branches, does not slow down productivity for self or others
+  * G = All risk is identified and the probability and likelihood of risk is minimal
   * E = All interactions with new and existing code are free from complications or other issues, everything works smoothly and completely free of errors